 (1) Read the post about Selling Your Cybis for an overview of what options are out there.

-(3) Look only at actual Sold prices on eBay and the auction sites.
+(3) If your piece is a limited edition, check my Recent Sales page because it will show all online-based sales that took place after July 1, 2022 (eBay’s Sold data only goes back for 90 days.)
+For open edition Cybis, or limited editions that aren’t on the Recent Sales page yet, look only at actual Sold prices on eBay and the auction sites.
 You’ll need to register (free) on the auction compilation sites to view these.
 “Lot passed” means that either item had a too-high reserve on it that was not met, or nobody thought it was worth even the starting bid; take heed.

-(4) Be suspicious of unusually high Sold prices on auction house and eBay lots.
+(4) Be suspicious of unusually-high Sold prices.
 “Shill” bidding IS indeed a thing.
 Yes, it’s possible that someone was crazy enough to spend several thousand dollars on something they could have bought on eBay for $200; maybe they got caught up in the moment and kept hitting the Bid Again button, or maybe was bidding while less than completely sober.
 Maybe.
-But….
+But maybe not.

 (6) If someone makes you an offer that falls within the general percentage guidelines I’ve talked about here, please don’t automatically dismiss them as someone trying to rip you off.
 It’s also possible that it is their opening offer in what may be a reasonable negotiation.
 However, if you are bound and determined to not take less than what you originally paid for the piece, it’s only fair to tell them that up front.